hamikm/NetworkSimulator/README.md

 #### TCP-FAST

 We used gamma = 1 and alpha = 20.
 Window size is updated every 20 milliseconds.
-Although the window sizes do quickly converge to a steady-state, steady-state window size is lower than expected, causing the run-time (in simulation seconds) to longer than expected.
-We suspect that this is true because our acknowledgement packets and routing packets both incur link delays, which can be exacerbated by the fact that we have implemented half-duplex links.
+Although the window sizes do quickly converge to a steady-state, steady-state window size is lower than expected, causing the run-time (in simulation seconds) to be longer than expected.
+We suspect that this is true because our ACK and ROUTING packets both incur link delays, which are exacerbated by the fact that we implemented half-duplex links.

 ##### Analytical Results

-As we pointed out above our FAST results are impossible to compare with our analytical results because we're using half-duplex links and because window resizing under FAST doesn't quite work, but here's our analysis anyway for test case 2.
+As we pointed out above our FAST results are impossible to compare with our analytical results because we're using half-duplex links and because are ROUTING and ACK packets incur buffering and link delays, but here's our analysis anyway for test case 2.
 Note that our buffer occupancy metric is recorded in bytes rather than in packets.

 (Zero to ten seconds) In this time interval	the first flow goes from S1 to T1 using each of the links L1, L2, and L3.
 Since there is just one flow and since all link capacities and propagation delays are the same the throughput of the first flow is just 2500 packets/s.
 The queuing delay is then q<sub>1</sub><sup>\*</sup> = &#945; / x<sub>1</sub><sup>\*</sup> = 50 / 2500 = 0.02 s/packet.
 Since 2500 packets are sent per second we get a queue length of (link capacity)\*(queuing delay) = 2500 \* 0.02 = 50 packets, though packets will only need to queue up at link 1 since the steady-state send-rate keeps packets from needing to queue at links 2 or 3.